-Ava's journey finishes with a cubby
+Ava's journey to a brand new cubby

 Brave little Ava bolted like an Olympic sprinter when she first saw her new cubby in her backyard.